0ri0nexe/sudoku/README.md

 # Sudoku
 Here is a little sudoku application.
 This is not a tool or a solution to a problematic, just a small project to familiarize with Tauri.

+## Installation
+Go to the [resleases](github.com/0ri0nexe/sudoku/releases/latest) and install with the way which makes you happy.
+Then run the executable and have fun ^^.

 ## features
 Yet the application is not finished, I still working on it for now, but when I'll considere that there is nothing left to learn from it, I'm gonna move on another bigger project.